-Average Monthly Cost of Internet Service in the Agriculture Sector The cost of service can prevent some agricultural facilities from being able to access the internet.
-This chart shows the average reported monthly cost of service among farms in the community compared to those in other Connected communities.
+Average Monthly Cost of Internet Service in the Agriculture Sector

+The cost of service can prevent some agricultural facilities from being able to access the internet.
+This chart shows the average reported monthly cost of service among farms in the community, compared to those in other Connected communities.
-\$80

-\$100

-24

-Digital Communications

-Technology, coupled with an internet connection, provides a myriad of ways to digitally interact with the world or even those in one's own community.
+Technology, coupled with an internet connection, provides myriad ways to digitally interact with the world or even those in one's own community.
 This chart shows the average frequency with which agricultural producers use digital communications tools.